ncatlab/nlab-content/pages/9/1/4/2/2419/content.md

 =--

-### Abstractly in terms of sections of a line bundle over the moduli stack
+### As sections of a line bundle over the moduli stack
  {#AsSections}

 More abstractly, for $\mathcal{M}_{ell}$ the [[moduli stack of elliptic curves]] (or rather its [[Deligne-Mumford compactification]]) and $A \to \mathcal{M}_{ell}$ the corresponding universal bundle, write $\Omega^1_{A/S}$ for the [[line bundle]] of fiberwise [[Kähler differential forms]].
 Write $e$ for the 0-[[section]] of this line bundle.
 Then